Vikas-Eranki/DM--Smartphone-Usage-and-app-trends/docs/Research-Questions.md

 How do feature-rich apps (large size, multiple permissions, many functionalities) compare to lightweight apps in terms of user satisfaction, update frequency, and long-term retention across different categories?

-### **3. User Review Modeling & Sentiment Insights**

-How effectively can we categorize user reviews into common feedback themes, enabling structured insight extraction from unstructured textual data?

 ## **B. Smartphone and User Efficiency Domain**

 ### **1. Behavioral Modeling of Smartphone Efficiency**